-In anticipation of the possibility that MELP's appeal in respect of the Yam Hadera License would be denied by the Minister of Energy and Water, and given the increasing challenging market conditions for oil and gas exploration throughout 2015, our Company's management had been looking for additional business opportunities.
+Given the increasing challenging market conditions for oil and gas exploration throughout 2015 and 2016, our Company's management had been looking for additional business opportunities.
 On November 5, 2015, the Company and SMAART Holdings Inc. ("SMAART") and the shareholders of SMAART entered into a letter of intent (the "LOI") pursuant to which SMAART and Adira will complete a transaction (the "Transaction"), pursuant to which the resulting corporation (the "Resulting Issuer") will continue to be listed on the TSX Venture Exchange (the "TSXV").